M0HX/Owlly_App/README.md

 Trello Board
 ![Link](https://trello.com/invite/b/UlNrKvw2/ATTI9c64075675f4b9c53e7bfd428e725b1c8624AFEB/project-2-sei7)

-User Stories
+## User Stories

-    - User must be able to Sign Up.
+- Users should be able to sign up.
-    - User must be able to Login.
+- Users should be able to log in.
-    - User must be able to Logout.
+- Users should be able to log out.
-    - User must have a Profile.
+- Users should have a profile.
-    - User must be able to upload a Profile Picture.
+- Users should be able to upload a profile picture.
-    - User must be able to Edit their Personal Information.
+- Users should be able to edit their personal information.
-    - User must be able to Read the content of the Application.
+- Users should be able to read the content of the application.
-    - User must be able to Create a Review.
+- Users should be able to create a review.
-    - User must be able to View the Reviews.
+- Users should be able to view reviews.
-    - User must be able to Edit a Review.
+- Users should be able to edit a review.
-    - User must be able to Delete a Review.
+- Users should be able to delete a review.
-    - User must not be able to edit or delete Other Users' Reviews.
+- Users should not be able to edit or delete other users' reviews.

-Admin Stories
+## Admin Stories

-    - Admin must be able to Login.
+- Admins should be able to log in.
-    - Amin must be able to Logout.
+- Admins should be able to log out.
-    - Admin must be able to Create a Category.
+- Admins should be able to create a category.
-    - Admin must be able to Add a Place of Entertainment.
+- Admins should be able to add a place of entertainment.
-    - Admin must be able to Delete Reviews.
+- Admins should be able to delete reviews.
-    - Admin must be able to View Users information.
+- Admins should be able to view users' information.
-    - Admin must be able to Delete a User.
+- Admins should be able to delete a user.

-Modules/Languages/Libraries Used For The Projects
+## Modules/Languages/Libraries Used for the Project

-    - NodeJS
+- Node.js
 - Express
 - EJS
 - Express-EJS-Layouts
 - Multer
 - Mongoose
 - MongoDB
 - Passport
 - HTML
 - CSS
 - JavaScript
 - Bootstrap

-Future Enhancement of Owlly Application
+## Future Enhancements of Owlly Application

+- Explore integration with additional social media platforms for user authentication.
+- Implement a feature for users to share their favorite places and activities on social media.
+- Enhance the user interface for a more seamless and intuitive experience.
+- Integrate a rating system for places and activities.
+- Implement a notification system for users to receive updates on new places and activities.
+- Expand the application to cover more locations and diverse types of entertainment.